Sending Requests

-To start sending requests, instantiate your connector class and request class and use the send
+To start sending requests, instantiate your connector class and request class and use the `send` or `sendAsync` methods.
+When using the `send` method. you will receive a `Response` class.

 <?php